Talon125/talon125.github.io/README.md

         *   If you don't know what this is: [Click Me!](https://asc.winternebs.com/assets/home/kicktablesq.gif)
     *   ASC-X Rotation System
         *   Same as ASC but with SRS-X 180° kicks
+    *   Ability to import, export, and reset your settings
 *   Changes
     *   Clutch clears are now allowed
         *   i.e. placing a piece that would clear a line, but is placed fully above the Skyline (should be a Lock Out)